 Do you provide your own installation services?

 Yes, we carry out all installations ourselves.
-We do not contract out safe installations and we are the only UK online safe retailer that offers a FREE* Installation service using our own inhouse DBS checked safe engineers.
+We do not contract out safe installations and we are the only UK online safe retailer that offers a FREE* Installation on certain safes and service using our own inhouse DBS checked safe engineers.